- 1. Minimum Recommended Content

 - Software resources, such as budget and effort (planned vs. actual).
 Manpower and dollar planning levels are typically found in the project plan or the Software Development or Management Plan.
 Actuals are available from the task reports and time card charges.
 Tools such as Earned Value management are useful for interpreting these measures to determine project impacts and accomplishments.

 - Software development schedule tasks and milestones (planned vs. actual).
-Milestones that describe life-cycle phase completions, major work product events, and code deliveries are managed by a comparison of planned vs. actual dates.
-Other key milestones may also be selected for tracking to manage risk and safety activities (see SWE-016).
+Milestones that describe life cycle phase completions, major work product events, and code deliveries are managed by a comparison of planned vs. actual dates.
+Other key milestones may also be selected for tracking to manage risk and safety activities (see SWE-016 - Software Schedule).

 - Implementation status information, e.g., number of computer software units in design phase, coded, unit tested, and integrated into CSCI vs. planned.
 Quantitative measures that describe progress can be easily counted and reported.
 Variations of actual results from planned results indicate problem and risk areas.